oscaribv/fargo_tools/README.md

 * It uses OPENMP to work with different files with several proccesors.

-* A fast manual to use fargo_tools is in the fargo_tools root, which is called manual.pdf.
+* A fast manual to use fargo_tools is in the fargo_tools can be found in https://www.researchgate.net/publication/281035853_fargo_tools_manual.
- It includes how to use t2csv and how to visualize the 3D data with paraview.
- Actually, the manual to use extracter is not included.
- It will appear as an appendix in Barragán O., 2015, Master Thesis.
+ This manual also appears as an appendix in Barragán O., 2015, Master Thesis.

 * It is realeased under the GNU GENERAL PUBLIC LICENSE, Version 3, 29 June 2007.